theo-armour/2020/journal/07/2020-07-26-sps-jose-paulies.md

 I would appreciate your support by reading & signing the petition and then sharing it with others within the SPS community.

 If you have any questions, please feel free to reach out to me.
-Thanks!.
+Thanks!

 José Leos